MilchRatchet/Luminary/README.md

 ## Linux

 You need a `nvcc` compatible host compiler.
 Which compilers are supported can be found in the [CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements).
-In general, any modern GCC, ICC or CLANG will work.
+In general, any modern GCC, ICC or clang will work.
 By default, `nvcc` uses `gcc`/`g++`.

 ```
 mkdir build